11 Tips for Applying Kobe Bryant’s Mamba Mentality to Your Career

 How to practice it: Believe in yourself and keep a positive mindset.
 Make peace with the situation.
 Embrace adversity as a chance for opportunity.
 Take inspiration and learn from others who have successfully responded to adversity.

 10. Embrace failure.
 As a rookie in the 1997 Western Conference playoffs, Kobe famously attempted 4 shots during a game against the Utah Jazz that were airballs.
 His first airball was an attempt to win the game in regulation.
 His final shot was an airball at the end of overtime to tie the game.
 The Lakers ended up losing the game and being eliminated from the playoffs.

 This experience would have broken most players, but not Kobe.
 After returning to Los Angeles after the game, Kobe famously went to a local high school and shot jump shots for many hours and repeated this exercise daily throughout the offseason.
-He also committed himself to an intense workout regimen to strengthen his arms and legs so that he could have the stamina for following through his shots.
+He also committed himself to an intense workout regimen to strengthen his arms and legs so that he could have the stamina for following through with his shots.

 How to practice it: Stop dwelling on your mistakes because failure can enable growth.
 Reframe your failures as learning opportunities.
 Address the cause of your failure and create a plan to move forward.

 11. Greatness requires sacrifice.
 Becoming great at anything requires a dedication that most people aren’t willing to make.
 “A lot of people say that they want to be great, but they’re not willing to make the sacrifices necessary to achieve greatness,” Kobe has said.
 “They have other concerns, whether important or not, and they spread themselves out.”

 Kobe was notorious for completing early morning workouts before his kids awake and then returning to the gym after they were asleep at night.
 He made great sacrifices to be the best, but he was able to find a balance that worked well for him and his family.